AyyaduraiAgalya/Fraud-Detection-System/README.md

 ## Future Enhancements
 - **Integration of Distributed Machine Learning**: Extend the project by applying PySpark MLlib for distributed model training.
-- **Dashboard Visualization**: Develop a Tableau dashboard to visualise fraud detection insights.
+- **Dashboard Visualisation**: Develop a Tableau dashboard to visualise fraud detection insights.
 - **A/B Testing**: Incorporate A/B testing frameworks to test model performance in real-world scenarios.

 ## Dataset Acknowledgment